utensil/lean4_jupyter/README.md

 ## Status

-Early stage of development.

-What's working:
+Alpha.

-- The kernel is able to execute Lean 4 commands/tatics, and echoes the input using alectryon style annotation with output messages, see [00_tutorial.ipynb](https://nbviewer.org/github/utensil/lean4_jupyter/blob/main/examples/00_tutorial.ipynb?flush_cache=true).
+The kernel is able to execute Lean 4 commands/tatics, and echoes the input using alectryon style annotation with output messages.

+It's able to backtrack to earlier environment or proof states.

+See [00_tutorial.ipynb](https://nbviewer.org/github/utensil/lean4_jupyter/blob/main/examples/00_tutorial.ipynb?flush_cache=true) for a walkthrough.

+It doesn't support loading a file yet, nor does it support importing (planned).

 ## Installation